Timinator2000/techio-algo-x/19 - 2025 and beyond/06 - periodic table spelling.md

 # Strategy

-It is not often an opportunity to comes along to test your skills on an exact-cover puzzle classified as “easy”.
+It is not often an opportunity comes along to test your skills on an exact-cover puzzle classified as “easy”.
 If you have completed a reasonable portion of this playground, you should be able to fly through this puzzle.
 I suggest you take this opportunity to test your knowledge and benchmark your learning.
 Use the following questions to reflect on your results:

 * How much of your solver code were you able to write from memory?
 * How many syntax errors did you need to correct?